PaulJohannFlade/PaulJohannFlade/README.md

 > english
 > a little french

-> I am a IT specialist for system integration
-> media designer for digital and print media specializing in media design
+> I am a IT specialist for system integration and a media designer for digital and print media specializing in media design

 > *in progress...*
 >>  *becoming a web developer*